Tickets on sale now

 This concert begins with Palestrina’s motet Salve Regina for three choirs with doubling of four voices with baroque trombones.
-Palestrina was born probably at Palestrina, almost certainly between 3 Feb 1525 and 2 Feb 1526; d Rome, 2 Feb 1594).
-His success in reconciling the functional and aesthetic aims of Catholic church music in the post-Tridentine period earned him an enduring reputation as the ideal Catholic composer, as well as giving his style an iconic stature as a model of perfect achievement.
+Palestrina was born probably at Palestrina, almost certainly between 3 Feb 1525 and 2 Feb 1526; d Rome, 2 Feb 1594.
+His success in reconciling the functional and aesthetic aims of Catholic Church music in the post-Tridentine period earned him an enduring reputation as the ideal Catholic composer, as well as giving his style an iconic stature as a model of perfect achievement.
 Palestrina’s name is derived from the town of Palestrina in the Sabine Hills near Rome, known in antiquity as Praeneste.
-The Missa Papae Marcelli of 1561 bears the name of Pope Marcellus II, who resigned after only a few weeks. who established the Council of Trent which sought to reform the composition of polyphonic sacred music so that the words were intelligible.
-Romantic legend has it that, because of the clarity with which Palestrina treated the text, with this mass he ‘saved church music’.
-It was customary to lower works a fifth to accommodate male voices and so it is that this performance is sung by male voices double with baroque trombones.
+The Missa Papae Marcelli of 1561 bears the name of Pope Marcellus II, who resigned after only a few weeks, and who established the Council of Trent which sought to reform the composition of polyphonic sacred music so that the words were intelligible.
+Romantic legend has it that, because of the clarity with which Palestrina treated the text, with this mass he ‘saved church music.’
+It was customary to lower works a fifth to accommodate male voices, and so it is that this performance is sung by male voices doubled with baroque trombones.